Peter Wessel Zapffe: Personal life

 In Kristiania, in 1921, Zapffe learned for the first time about mountaineering, beginning with climbing challenges in Bærum, in Kolsås, the first mountain he climbed.
 In 1924 he was the first person to climb the top of Tommeltott in Ullsfjorden; in 1925, the Småtind (south side) in Kvaløya; and the Bentsjordtind between Malangen and Balsfjorden.
 And in the same year: Okshorn, Snekollen and Mykkjetind were climbed.
 In 1926 it was a summit in Senja and also the Hollenderan summit in Kvaløya, first trodden by him: in 1987 the highest peak of the Hollenderan in Kvaløya was named after him.
 Today the summit is called "Zapffes tind" ('the top of Zapffe').
 In 1928, Zapffe climbed the first summit of Skamtinden and was also the first to climb the front side of Svolværgeita.

 In 1940 Zapffe applied to the Norsk Tindeklubb but was rejected.
-However, in 1965 he was accepted into a mountaineering society but as an honorary member, and again in 1987 in a mountaineering club from Tromsø.
+However, in 1965 he was accepted into a mountaineering society as an honorary member, and again in 1987 in a mountaineering club from Tromsø.

 In 1928, due to a storm, Umberto Nobile's zeppelin, the Italia, crashed on the way back to Italy.
 Roald Amundsen (a friend of the Zapffe family) and Zapffe assisted in the rescue of the zeppelin crew.
 There, Zappfe served as interpreter for the expedition.
-Later on the icebreaker DS «Isbjørn», Zapffe served as German interpreter, his father was also on board: the expedition was then to search for the missing Amundsen, but was unsuccessful.
+Later on the icebreaker DS Isbjørn, Zapffe served as German interpreter (his father was also on board); the expedition was to search for the missing Amundsen, but was unsuccessful.

 Zapffe left Tromsø on June 5, 1929.
 He found a room on Erling Skjalgssøns street in Kristiania, living quite frugally and in a mentally catastrophic state: "The idea of death as the greatest consolation and escape, and which is always at hand, penetrates me with even greater force".

-Similar to Emil Cioran, he lived from 1978 on a state pension.
-In 1987 he received the Honor Award from the Fritt Ord Foundation for "the original and versatile character of his literary work".
+Like Emil Cioran, he lived from 1978 on a state pension.
+In 1987, he received the Honor Award from the Fritt Ord Foundation for "the original and versatile character of his literary work".

 In his last years of life, when he was frequently visited by journalists, he had an interview with Asker og Bærum Budstikke, in which he described himself as a nihilist: "I am not a pessimist.
 I am a nihilist.
 Namely, not a pessimist in the sense that I have upsetting apprehensions, but a nihilist in a sense that is not moral".